What is Aesthetic Intelligence?

 Your Next Move

 Start small.
-Pick one customer touchpoint this week; maybe your packaging, your website's loading screen, or even your email signature.
+Pick one customer touchpoint at a time; maybe your packaging, your website's loading screen, or even your email signature.
 Apply Brown's framework.
 What are people sensing?
 What emotion does it create?
 How could it feel more intentional, more pleasurable, more... you?

 Remember: in a world drowning in functional sameness, aesthetic intelligence isn't luxury.
 It's survival.
 And unlike artificial intelligence, it's something only humans can truly master.